Work is set to begin on a $1.6 million renovation of Watson Hall, University of Jamestown’s oldest existing residence hall.

 The addition will include the building’s new main entrance, an elevator, a Resident Director’s office, new restrooms and shower rooms for each floor, and expanded lounges with kitchenettes on the second and third floors.

-When students move out of their residence hall rooms in May, the hall will be converted to suites with two bedrooms and a living room per four students.
+When students move out of their residence hall rooms, the hall will be converted to suites with two bedrooms and a living room per four students.
 The hall will have an 83-student capacity.